-All propellers and propeller components are to be cast by foundries approved by TL in.
+All propellers and propeller components are to be cast by foundries approved by TL or an IACS Member Classification Society.
 To this end, foundries shall furnish proof that they have available the requisite production facilities and qualified personnel in order to be able to manufacture propellers in the appropriate manner and in accordance with these Rules.